arangodb/docs/site/content/aql/high-level-operations/operations-update.md

 } IN users
 ```

-If the attribute `karma` doesn't exist yet, `doc.karma` is evaluated to `null`.
+If the attribute `karma` doesn't exist yet, `doc.karma` evaluates to `null`.
 The expression `null + 1` results in the new attribute `karma` being set to `1`.
 If the attribute does exist, then it is increased by `1`.

-Arrays can be mutated too of course:
+Arrays can be mutated, too:

 ```aql
 UPDATE doc WITH {